George Sheltz

-George Arthur Sheltz (April 20, 1946 – December 21, 2021) was an American prelate of the Roman Catholic Church in the United States.
-Sheltz served as an auxiliary bishop of the Archdiocese of Galveston-Houston in Texas from 2012 to 2021.
+George Arthur Sheltz (April 20, 1946 – December 21, 2021) was an American Catholic prelate who served as an auxiliary bishop of the Galveston-Houston from 2012 to 2021.

 Biography

 Early life

 Sheltz was born on April 20, 1946, in Houston, Texas to George and Margaret Sheltz.
 He attended Annunciation Catholic School and St. Thomas High School, both in Houston.
-His father, Deacon George Sheltz Sr., was in the first class of permanent deacons ordained for the diocese in 1972.
+His father, George Sheltz Sr., was in the first class of permanent deacons ordained for the diocese in 1972.
 His brother, Anton Sheltz, was ordained a priest for the then-Diocese of Galveston-Houston in 1976.
 His uncle, Monsignor Anton Frank, was the first native Houstonian ordained for the diocese in 1933.

 While in high school, Sheltz decided to enter the priesthood.
 After graduation, he entered St. Mary's Seminary and the University of St. Thomas in Houston, graduating in 1971 with a Bachelor of Arts degree in philosophy and a Master of Theology degree.

 Priesthood

-On May 15, 1971, Sheltz was ordained to the priesthood at Annunciation Church in Houston for the Archdiocese of Houston-Galveston by Bishop John Louis Morkovsky.After his ordination, the archdiocese assigned Sheltz to pastoral duties in five Houston parishes: Assumption, Sacred Heart Co-Cathedral; St. Vincent de Paul, Christ the Redeemer, and Prince of Peace.
+On May 15, 1971, Sheltz was ordained to the priesthood at Annunciation Church in Houston for the Archdiocese of Houston-Galveston by Bishop John Louis Morkovsky.
+After his ordination, the archdiocese assigned Sheltz to pastoral duties in five Houston parishes: Assumption, Sacred Heart Co-Cathedral; St. Vincent de Paul, Christ the Redeemer, and Prince of Peace.
 He also served at St. Anthony of Padua Parish in Woodlands, Texas.

 While working in the parish, Sheltz also served as dean of the San Jacinto Deanery and episcopal vicar of the Northern Vicariate.

 In 2000, Pope John Paul II named Sheltz a prelate of honor, with the title of monsignor.
 In 2007, Sheltz was named secretariat director for clergy formation and chaplaincy services.
-In 2010, he was named vicar general, chancellor and moderator of the curia for the archdiocese.
+In 2010, he was named vicar general, chancellor, and moderator of the curia for the archdiocese.